-The LC_ALL variable controls the localization of certain programs, making their messages follow the conventions of a specified country.
-If the host system uses a version of Glibc older than 2.2.4, having LC_ALL set to something other than "POSIX" or "C" (during this chapter) may cause issues if you exit the chroot environment and wish to return later.
-Setting LC_ALL to "POSIX" or "C" (the two are equivalent) ensures that everything will work as expected in the chroot environment.
+The LC\ALL variable controls the localization of certain programs, making their messages follow the conventions of a specified country.
+Setting LC\ALL to "POSIX" or "C" (the two are equivalent) ensures that everything will work as expected in the chroot environment.

-The LFS_TGT variable sets a non-default, but compatible machine description for use when building our cross compiler and linker and when cross compiling our temporary toolchain.
+The LFS\TGT variable sets a non-default, but compatible machine description for use when building our cross compiler and linker and when cross compiling our temporary toolchain.
 More information is contained in Section 5.2, "Toolchain Technical Notes".